ripSquid/styrdokument/pm/eng/pm_for_studienamnden.md

 ### 1.1 Purpose

-This Memo regulates the chapters education committee which is respnsible for coordinating education evaluation and education influence and to represent the chapter in matters regarding education.
+This Memo regulates the chapters' education committee which is responsible for coordinating education evaluation and education influence and to represent the chapter in matters regarding education.

 ### 1.2 History

 Established: 2008-02-05
-Last revision: 2014-01-01
+Last revision: 2020-05-20

 ## 2 Organisation